monoscope-tech/apitoolkit-landing/index.md

     visual: /assets/videos/from-anywhere.mp4
     children:
       - title: Debug directly from Slack, Whatsapp, Discord, etc
-        details: Ask your monitoring bot questions in plain English.
-"What's our p95 latency?" or "Show me errors in checkout" — get instant answers with charts and logs.
+        details: Ask questions in plain English—get instant answers with charts and logs.
         learnmore: /features/slack-integration
       # - title: Mobile app for on-the-go monitoring
       #   details: Check dashboards, acknowledge alerts, and dive into issues from your phone.
 Your ops command center, in your pocket.
       #   learnmore: /features/mobile-app
       - title: CLI for developers who live in the terminal
-        details: Query metrics, tail logs, and trace requests without leaving your development environment.
-Integrate monitoring into your workflow, not the other way around.
+        details: Query metrics, tail logs, and trace requests directly from your terminal.
         learnmore: /features/cli
   # - title: Infra
   # - title: Frontends